jianlin1992/95702_Moss/README.md

 A valid directory containing all students’ solutions should look like this:
 ```
-soltion_directory
+soltion_directory/
-|- Project1Task1student1
+|-- Project1Task1student1/
-   |- classA.javaz
+   |-- classA.java
-   |- ...
+   |-- ...
-|- Project1Task1student2
+|-- Project1Task1student2/
-   |- ...
+   |-- ...
-|_ Project1Task1student3
+|-- Project1Task1student3/
-   |- ...
+   |-- ...
 ```
 #####4.
 Create another folder called `base_directory`.
-If there are sample codes provided by the faculties, add source codes into this directory.
+Put source codes provided by faculties into this directory.
-- Note: base files need be served one by one as parameters in moss.pl.
+- Note: base files will be served one by one as parameters in moss.pl.

 ###Execute the Submission Program
 #####Execute moss.pl with the following parameters
 `./ moss [-l language] [-d] [-b basefile1] ... [-b basefilen] [-m #] [-c "string"] file1 file2 file3`

 If you can’t execute it, execute: `chmod 777 moss.pl` to grant permission.
 Please read the instructions in [moss.pl](Read_to_use/moss.pl) for more details

-**For example:**
+>For example:
 `./moss -l java -d –b base_directory/file1.java –b base_directory/file2.java –c “Project1” solutions_directory/*/*
 `